-This brochure will help you decide if the Blufflands Protection Program is right for you.
-Inside, there is information about the program, conservation easements project selection criteria, and an application.
+This page will help you decide if the Blufflands Protection Program is right for you.
+Below there is information about the program, conservation easements project selection criteria, and how to apply.

 - Protect Minnesota’s important wildlife habitat, water quality, and beautiful open spaces

-- Receive tax benefits or other compensation for a permanent conservation easement on your wetlands and their surrounding natural lands.
+- Receive tax incentives or other compensation for a permanent conservation easement on your wetlands and their surrounding natural lands.

 - Preserve your family’s legacy on the land.

-- Join a community of more than 550 dedicated landowners who steward over 55,000 acres of important Minnesota places.
+- Join a community of dedicated landowners who steward over 70,000 acres of important Minnesota places.

 - Receive a free habitat management plan, with the potential for financial and technical land management assistance.